Gaussian Diffusion (1D)

 Figure 2.
 Temperature evolution and corresponding error for each numerical scheme. exp - Forward Euler, imp - Backward Euler, dc - Defect correction, cna - Crank-Nicolson.

-Finally, the plots are stored in an animation and the individual png files for the certain time steps are removed.
+Finally, the plots are compiled into an animation, and individual PNG files corresponding to specific time steps are deleted.

 # Speicher Animation ---------------------------------------------------- #